verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 ### What happens when we build the image

-The output of the Docker build looks similiar to this:
+The output of the Docker build looks similar to this:

 ```
 [+] Building 13.3s (6/6) FINISHED                                                                                                                                                                     docker:default